Nachman Dushanski

-Nachman Dushanski (Nachmanas Dušanskis, Нахман Ноахович Душанский, נחמן דושנסקי; December 29, 1919 in Šiauliai – February 20, 2008 in Haifa) was a Lithuanian officer of Soviet security agencies.
-For over thirty years, he was involved in the suppression of the Lithuanian partisans who fought against the Soviet occupation.
-In Russia, he was regarded as a war hero and was awarded the Medal for Courage, Order of the Patriotic War, and Order of Lenin, while many Lithuanians perceived him as a war criminal for the killing and torture of resistance fighters.
+Nachman Dushanski (Nachmanas Dušanskis, Нахман Ноахович Душанский, נחמן דושנסקי; December 29, 1919 – February 20, 2008) was a Lithuanian-born Jewish officer of Soviet security agencies.
+For over thirty years, he was involved in the suppression of the Lithuanian partisans who fought against the Soviet Union.
+In Russia, he was regarded as a war hero and was awarded the Medal for Courage, Order of the Patriotic War, and Order of Lenin, while many Lithuanians perceived him as a war criminal for the killing and torture of Viktoras Vitkauskas, Juozas Lukša and other partisans.
 In 1989, Dushanski immigrated to Israel.
-After Lithuania declared independence in 1990, Lithuanian prosecutors began a case for 9 criminal activities, but Israel refused to extradite him.
+After Lithuania declared independence in 1990, Lithuanian prosecutors began a case for 9 criminal activities, but Israel refused to extradite him, on the grounds that the case was motivated by anti-Semitism.
+Dushanski died a free man in 2008.

 Early life

 He was born in to a large Jewish family with a long military background.
-Dushanki's father was blinded during World War I and could not provide for the large family.
+Dushanski's father was blinded during World War I and could not provide for the large family.
 Therefore, after graduating from the 6th grade, Dushanski began working.
 This early exposure to manual labor pushed him into communism–socialism and, in 1934, he joined the illegal Lithuanian branch of the Komsomol (Communist Union of Youth) and helped distributing underground communist publications.
 For such communist activities he was arrested in June 1936.
 First, he was jailed in a juvenile prison; later he was transferred to prisons in Šiauliai and Raseiniai.
 While in prison, Dushanski joined the Lithuanian Communist Party in 1938.